Siphesihle Ntuli

-Siphesihle Ntuli is a South African field hockey coach.
-At the 2020 Summer Olympics he assistant coached the South Africa men's national field hockey team and coach South Africa men Junior World Cup.
+Siphesihle 'Sihle' Ntuli is a South African field hockey coach.
+At the 2020 Summer Olympics, he assistant coached the South Africa men's national field hockey team and coached the South Africa Men's Junior World Cup.

-He brother, Nqobile, also represents South Africa in field hockey.
+He brother, Nqobile Ntuli, also represents South Africa in field hockey.

+He will coach as Head Coach of the South African Men’s Hockey Team.